 COMMIT;

-ROLLBACK: It will rollback the complete transaction.
-The ROLLBACK command is used to undo changes made during the transaction.
+The ROLLBACK command is used to undo changes made within a transaction that have not yet been permanently saved to the database.
 If a transaction is rolled back, all changes made since the last COMMIT or SAVEPOINT are discarded.
-ROLLBACK is useful when an error occurs.
+The primary purpose of ROLLBACK is to cancel all data modifications (like INSERT, UPDATE, DELETE) made within a transaction if an error occurs or the transactions are no longer desired.
 Use ROLLBACK to undo changes.

 Syntax: